justkresge/VoiceShooter/README.md

-#Push Shot
+#Voice Shooter

-This project is for the push version of the basketball app.
+This project is for the speech rec. version of the basketball app.

-Simple push "Miss" or "Make" to track shots.
+Simple Say "Miss" or "Make" to track shots.

-Edit in new branch